AdaptableTools/support-template-adaptable-react-aggrid/README.md

 This is a very basic example of how to get started with AdapTable React.

-AdapTable React is the React Framework version of AdapTable - the market-leading, low code AG Grid Add-On.
+AdapTable React is the React Framework version of AdapTable - the market-leading, low code AG Grid extension from AdapTable Tools.

 This template is particularly useful if you wish to build a very small demo for Support purposes.